Last updated: June 7, 2026

 Building additions, 1995 to 2006

 A decade after the 1985 handoff, the Richard City Special School District began expanding the campus beyond the original 1926 building in stages.
-In 1995, the school added a second, freestanding building beside the parking lot and extended its offerings to include grades 9 through 12 for the first time, reaching the full PreK to 12 span it still covers today.
+In 1995, the school added a second, freestanding building beside the parking lot, restoring the high school grades.
 As the school approached its 75th anniversary in 2001, a renovation program in the 1926 Historic Building updated the electrical wiring and plumbing and added a central heating and air-conditioning system.
 In 2006, a third building was constructed behind the campus, with a new gymnasium, a new cafeteria, and additional classrooms on an upper level.

 The three buildings divide the school's functions.
 The 1926 Historic Building continues to house the elementary grades, Special Education offices, the auditorium, a small gym, and the teachers' lounge.
 The 1995 Middle Building, beside the parking lot, houses the middle school, the main office, the library, a computer lab, and the maintenance office.
 The 2006 Back Building houses the high school, the cafeteria, the main gymnasium, locker rooms, a weight room, and the Athletic Director's office.